MadStu/space-trucker-trading-tracker/README.md

 - [x] The bottom row shows the total profit Due of the 2 values plus my total profit at the top of the screen.

 #### "As a site user I can view a list of most profitable commodities so that I know the best commodities to buy and sell."
-- [x] Pressing the Latest Prices link at the bottom takes me tot he Price Viewer page.
+- [x] Pressing the Latest Prices link at the bottom takes me to the Price Viewer page.
 - [x] The Price Viewer lists all the commodities.
 - [x] The commodities are in order of profit margin with the highest margin at the top.
 - [x] The latest buy / sell prices are displayed.